 - No graphical interface (CLI-only)

-Part 3.
-How to Install and Use Zotify
+Part 4.
+How to Install and Use Zotify (Step-by-Step Guide)

 Zotify isn't a simple click-and-run app.
 You need to install Python, use commands in the terminal or command prompt, and get special login keys with a tool called librespot-auth.
 Sometimes, you might also have to change settings in the code to avoid Spotify blocking your downloads.
 There are updated versions made by the community that fix bugs and add improvements, but for beginners, setting it up can still feel tricky.